Thomas Hudson Jones: Designs

 Jones first job was a bust of General Grant made in collaboration with James Earle Fraser for the Hall of Fame for Great Americans.

 Jones designed the ornate 50-foot-high bronze doors for the Brooklyn Central Library.
-In Washington, D.C., he designed three reliefs of law givers for the House of Representatives chamber in the United States Capitol (1950) and the Statue of Christ in St. Matthews Church in Washington, D.C.
+In Washington, D.C., he designed three reliefs of law givers for the House of Representatives chamber in the United States Capitol (1950) and the Statue of Christ in St. Matthew's Church in Washington, D.C.

 He designed the Air Force Academy seal as well over 40 US military service medals including the World War II Victory Medal, Army of Occupation Medal, and Vietnam Service Medal.

 His most well-known design was the Tomb of the Unknown Soldier, with its architect Lorimer Rich, in 1929.
 This work made him well known in government circles even before he came to Washington.

 Family

 Jones married Mildred Dudley, with whom he had four children: Anne, Kim, June, and Peter.
 His daughter, June Jones had a daughter, and his daughter Anne has two daughters still residing in Massachusetts.
 His great-grandchildren and great-great-grandchildren are attempting to reunite because of numerous adoptions in the family.